200 travel bucket list ideas

 Pocket app

 See a lengthy Internet article that you don’t have time to read right now?
-Pocket it to read offline later.
+There are apps to read offline later.
 Is the flight attendant telling you to switch into airplane mode?
-Just Pocket and keep reading.
-I use this app so much the people at Pocket recently informed me I was in the top 5% of their users, having read more than 300,000 words in 2017.
-To me it’s more valuable than iBooks or Kindle (but I need those too!).
+The Pocket app may be gone, but among the free alternatives are Instapaper and Raidrop.io.
+To me, they can be more valuable than iBooks or Kindle (but I need those too!).

 What are your favorite travel apps?
 Feel free to comment at the bottom of this post.